rodrez/obsidian-harpoon/README.md

 This is a port of Harpoon (github.com/theprimeagen/harpoon) plugin for Obsidian.

+[x] Ensure keybindings are appropiate
-[ ] Remember the position on the previous file (setCursor and setSelection are wonky) [ ] Add scroll to pos
-[ ] Ensure keybindings are appropiate
-[ ] Add keybindings for Harpoon Modal?
+[ ] Remember the position on the previous file, keep track when file are changed (or user is about to jump to different file) [ ] Switch setTimeout for some real programming. ( Currently setCursor using setTimeout due to wait for file to load, 100ms) [ ] Add scroll to pos (includes on initial load/refresh) [ ] Add keybindings for Harpoon Modal?

 ## Releasing new releases